 To whom does the Internal Auditor report?

-The Internal Auditor reports directly to the President on all audit matters.
-Operationally, the Internal Auditor reports to the Controller and Vice President for Administration and Finance.
+The Internal Auditor reports directly to the President.
 Per Kansas Board of Regents policy, the Internal Auditor shall report directly to the Kansas Board of Regents Fiscal Affairs and Audit Committee any situation wherein the Auditor perceives a conflict of interest with or on the part of the President's involvement with the subject of an audit.

 What is the authority of Internal Audit?